 Whether they’ve managed a couple of employees or a large team of reps, they should be able to talk a little about that experience.

-If necessary, prompt them to expand on the management techniques they’ve tried out in the past, and how they’ve tried to hone their skills and management style through experience.
+If necessary, prompt them to expand on the management techniques they’ve tried out in the past and how they have tried to hone their communication skills and management style through experience.

-17. Can you talk about a time when a call was escalated and how you handled it?
+17. Can you talk about a time when you escalated a call and how you handled it?

 The purpose of this question is to get the candidate to demonstrate that they were able to solve the problem and improve the customer experience at the same time.

 Look for top candidates who talk about how they use these experiences to create teachable members for the rest of their team.

 18. How do you go about onboarding a new employee?